 The equation looks like this:

-- You are given the option to search for a specific journal, view a list of all journals, or view a list of journals by subject, publisher, or country.
+How do I get the data?Go to the Databases A to Z list and click on the link to Journal Citation Reports (Clarivate Analytics).
+You are given the option to search for a specific journal, view a list of all journals, or view a list of journals by subject, publisher, or country.

 The results page will display a table of data with the Impact Factor and other impact metrics.
 Click on the journal’s title to view more information about the journal and additional citation data.
 By default, a results list with multiple journals will display alphabetically by title.
 You can use the drop down menu at the top to sort by Impact Factor, or by another metric.

 Garfield, E. The Clarivate Analytics Impact Factor.
 Retrieved from: https://clarivate.com/webofsciencegroup/essays/impact-factor/

 SJR measures both the number of citations received by a journal and the quality of the journals that the citations came from.
 This allows journals to be ranked according to the impact and prestige they have in their discipline.

 How is it measured?